Carlos Castaneda: Castaneda's students

-After Castaneda stepped away from public view in 1973, he bought a large multi-dwelling property in Los Angeles which he shared with some of his followers, including Taisha Abelar (formerly Maryann Simko) and Florinda Donner-Grau (formerly Regine Thal).
-Like Castaneda, Abelar and Donner-Grau were students of anthropology at UCLA.
-Each subsequently wrote books about their experiences of Castaneda's teachings from a feminist perspective that Castaneda endorsed as authentic.
+After Castaneda stepped away from public view in 1973, he bought a large multi-dwelling property in Los Angeles, which he shared with some of his followers, including Taisha Abelar (formerly Maryann Simko) and Florinda Donner-Grau (formerly Regine Thal).
+Like Castaneda, Abelar, and Donner-Grau were students of anthropology at UCLA.
+Each subsequently wrote a book about her experiences of Castaneda's / don Juan's teachings from a female perspective: The Sorcerer's Crossing: A Woman's Journey by Taisha Abelar, and Being-in-Dreaming: An Initiation into the Sorcerers' World by Florinda Donner.
+Castaneda endorsed both of these books as authentic reports of the sorcery experience of Don Juan's world.

 Around the time Castaneda died, his companions Donner-Grau, Abelar and Patricia Partin informed friends they were leaving on a long journey.
 Amalia Marquez (also known as Talia Bey) and Tensegrity instructor Kylie Lundahl also left Los Angeles.
 Weeks later, Partin's red Ford Escort was found abandoned in Death Valley.
-Luis Marquez, Bey's brother, went to police in 1999 over his sister's disappearance, but could not convince them that it merited investigation.
+Luis Marquez, Bey's brother, went to the police in 1999 over his sister's disappearance, but could not convince them that it merited investigation.

 In 2003, Partin's sun-bleached skeleton was discovered by a pair of hikers in Death Valley's Panamint Dunes area and identified in 2006 by DNA testing.
 The investigating authorities ruled the cause of death as undetermined.
 However, Castaneda often talked about suicide, and associates believe the women killed themselves in the wake of Castaneda's death.

 Reception

+The veracity of these books and the existence of Don Juan, were doubted from their original publication, and there is now consensus among critics and scholars that the books are largely, if not completely, fictional.

 Early responses

+In the early years following the publication of Castaneda's first book, The Teachings of Don Juan: A Yaqui Way of Knowledge (1968), there was considerable positive coverage and interest in his work.
+The New York Times published a review that praised the book's captivating storytelling and its portrayal of Don Juan as a "remarkable, almost legendary figure".
+In 1971, Life Magazine included a review of A Separate Reality, describing the book as "breathtaking" and focusing on the intrigue of his shamanic journey.
+The Saturday Review highlighted the vividness of Castaneda's descriptions and his portrayal of Don Juan's teachings as thought-provoking and transformative.
+The Los Angeles Times reviewed the book positively, emphasizing its impact on readers and its exploration of consciousness and reality.
+The Guardian's review of the book acknowledged Castaneda's skill as a writer and his ability to create a sense of immersion in his narrative.
+Time Magazine ran a feature article on Castaneda in 1973, which acknowledged the controversy and skepticism surrounding Castaneda's account but highlighted the book's allure, describing it as "an extraordinary narrative".